-Douglass Ruth is the Clinical Director at Jewish Family & Child Service.
+Douglass Ruth (he/him) is the Clinical Director at Jewish Family & Child Service.
 He started at JFCS in 2010, with a focus on providing counseling and support to underserved populations.
 In his current role as Clinical Director, Doug supervises mental health counselors and provides individual, couples, and group counseling.
 Doug is a Licensed Clinical Social Worker (LCSW), obtaining his MSW from Smith College School of Social Work in 2006, and has been involved in mental health counseling and social work for the past 10 years.

 Before actively pursuing social work, Doug obtained his BA in Public Policy from Duke University.
 After graduating in 2000, working as a community organizer, policy developer, and technology consultant, Doug was drawn to the full spectrum of his clients’ needs.
 In gaining a fuller understanding of how one’s life experience and social environment influences health, emotional needs, and relationships, Doug was drawn to the unique person-centered view of social work.